K-PaaS/application-platform-guide-eng/user_guide/portal/admin.md

 ### <a name="2.2"/>  2.2.
 PaaS-TA Operator Portal Logout

-1. Click ① "Logout" button from (the logged in) mainpage.
+1. Click ① "Logout" button from (the logged in) main page.
 ![03]

 ## <a name="3"/>3.
 PaaS-TA Operator Portal Dashboard

-Shows the Organizatiom, Space, App, Users statistic Informations registered in PaaS-TA.
+Shows the Organization, Space, App, Users statistic Information registered in PaaS-TA.

 ### <a name="3.1"/>  3.1.
 Check Dashboard Information

 1. Shows Organizations ①Space, ②APP, and ③ User information.<br>
 ![04]

-2. Detailed information of Organizaions domain can be checked by clicking ①Organization Name.<br>
+2. Detailed information on the Organizations domain can be checked by clicking ①Organization Name.<br>
 ![05]

 ## <a name="4"/>4.
 Operation Managing Menu